Keep a kitchen cool in summer while canning foods by setting up fans, closing the curtains, and following these other summer cooking tips.

-Open the Windows: Opening the windows when the temperature is lower, like through the night and early morning, lets cool air into the house.
+Open the windows.
+Opening the windows when the temperature is lower, such as through the night and early morning, will let cool air into the house.
 Don’t do this unless you live in a safe neighborhood or your windows have safety stops!
 Otherwise, keeping the windows open when it is cool lets the kitchen cool off too.

-Cover South and West Facing Windows: Sometimes you may have a window without a shade, or an odd shaped decorative window.
+Cover south- and west-facing windows.
+Sometimes you may have a window without a shade, or an oddly shaped decorative window.
 Cover them with something during the summer heat!
 Blinds, curtains, even draping an old sheet over the window will reduce afternoon sun and keep the kitchen cooler.

 Renee Pottle is a freelance food writer and author.
-She writes about canning and cooking at SeedtoPantry.com and is the author of Creative Jams and Preserves – Easy Recipes Handcrafted by YOU.
+She writes about canning and cooking at Seed to Pantry and is the author of Creative Jams and Preserves: Easy Recipes Handcrafted by YOU.